SW-g16/sw/documentation/domain-modelling.md

 ## Domain and Scope

-// 185 / 100-200 words
+// ? / 100-200 words

 // Description of the domain and scope of the ontology, as determined by the application

 // what's the difference between domain and scope?

-Our domain consists of the voting data of a number of legislative assemblies, each belonging to a different political entity.
-For this voting data, we map which bills were voted on, those who vote for these bills and how they voted, and the composition of the legislative assembly over time.
-The relevant data is drawn from the data made available by the political entities in question, which is then fused into a single, combined ontology.
-This ontology was designed for those with an interest in the political process, allowing them to look up voting history and patterns.
+Our domain is the set of Voting Assemblies' Voters votes on Bills around the world,
+    and other immediately relevant and interesting data.
+Our data is imported from the political entities in question, and is then fused into a single, combined ontology.
+Assertions we are interested include
+ - Who votes for what?
+ - What features does each Voter have?
+Income?
+Education?
+Board Memberships?
+ASL?
+For infering results of votes:
+ - What is the threshold for a bill to pass?
+For the relationships between and among Polities, Bills, and VotingAssemblies,
+ - Which Polities inherit Bills of which other Polities?
+ - Which VotingAssemblies pass Bills onto which Polit(y/ies)?

 ### Required Domain Knowledge